KeerthIrAj-5/SimonSays/README.md

 # SimonSays
-A simple game using HTML,CSS and JS.
+A simple game using HTML,CSS and JavaScript.